YoursSto/yourssto.github.io/themes/new/content/posts/root-xmas-2025/index.md

 ---
-In this challenge, we are given a web application where we can we can create tickets and upload attachments (images or PDFs) for which thumbnails will be generated.
-We can see from the source files that our flag is the admin password so we need to extract that somehow.
-We first think about an SQL injection, and while looking through the files we observe the following code :
+In this challenge, we are given a web application where we can create tickets and upload attachments (images or PDFs) for which thumbnails will be generated.
+We can see from the source files that our flag is the admin password so we need to extract that somehow, maybe an SQL injection?
+And while looking through the files we observe the following code :
 ```ruby
 if params[:sort].present?
     @tickets = @tickets.order(Arel.sql(params[:sort]))